 Typical A-level offer

-AAB with B in Mathematics and C in a science subject
+AAB with A in Mathematics and B in Physics

 Why study Robotics and Embedded Systems Engineering at Aberystwyth University?